ykay/ma_llm_bootcamp_week2/m1_rag_demo/README.md

 3. Querying

 # Setup
+1. Create an `.env` file with `OPENAI_API_KEY`.
-Put any supported data files (e.g., PDF, image, word doc) into a `data/` folder and set the query string to anything you'd like to ask regarding the ingested data.
+2. Put any supported data files (e.g., PDF, image, word doc) into a `data/` folder and set the query string to anything you'd like to ask regarding the ingested data.